 The definition assigns a meaning to the

-The details of how input you give to Mathematica is interpreted depends on whether you are using StandardForm or TraditionalForm, and on what additional information you supply in InterpretationBox and similar constructs.
+The details of how input you give to the Wolfram System is interpreted depends on whether you are using StandardForm or TraditionalForm, and on what additional information you supply in InterpretationBox and similar constructs.

-But unless you explicitly override its built-in rules by giving your own definitions for MakeExpression, Mathematica will always assign the same basic syntactic properties to any particular special character.
+But unless you explicitly override its built‐in rules by giving your own definitions for MakeExpression, the Wolfram System will always assign the same basic syntactic properties to any particular special character.

-These properties not only affect the interpretation of the special characters in Mathematica input, but also determine the structure of expressions built with these special characters.
+These properties not only affect the interpretation of the special characters in Wolfram System input, but also determine the structure of expressions built with these special characters.
 They also affect various aspects of formatting; operators, for example, have extra space left around them, while letters do not.

 |Letters||a, E, , , , etc.|

 Types of special characters.